-\begin{corol} The nonlocal predictability is the same for the maximally entangled state and its dephased counterpart if the projective measurement is performed in the computational basis. \end{corol} \begin{proof} The proof of Theorem \ref{dhun}, also shows that if Alice performs measurement in the computational basis $\{|i\rangle\}$, the same basis used to dephase $|\psi_m\rangle$, given in Eq. \eqref{hua}, then the ensemble of states at Bob's end becomes orthogonal and thus the nonlocal predicatbility is one even when the shared state is $\mathcal{D}_A(\psi).$ \end{proof}
+\begin{corol} The remote predictability is the same for the maximally entangled state and its dephased counterpart if the projective measurement is performed in the computational basis. \end{corol} \begin{proof} The proof of Theorem \ref{dhun}, also shows that if Alice performs measurement in the computational basis $\{|i\rangle\}$, the same basis used to dephase $|\psi_m\rangle$, given in Eq. \eqref{hua}, then the ensemble of states at Bob's end becomes orthogonal and thus the remote predicatbility is one even when the shared state is $\mathcal{D}_A(\psi).$ \end{proof}

-The results of theorems \ref{th1} and \ref{dhun}, indicate that the maximally entangled state may have an edge over other pure entangled states in the context of nonlocal predictability.
+The results of theorems \ref{th1} and \ref{dhun}, indicate that the maximally entangled state may have an edge over other pure entangled states in the context of remote predictability.
 Now consider a more general dephasing map on Alice's system which is defined as:

 where $0\leq q\leq 1$.
-In the following theorem we show that the maximally entangled state is advantageous for nonlocal predictability compared to the state, derived from \emph{any amount} of dephasing to maximally entangled state for any two-outcome projective measurement.
+In the following theorem, we show that the maximally entangled state is advantageous for remote predictability compared to the state derived from \emph{any amount} of dephasing to the maximally entangled state for any two-outcome projective measurement.

-\begin{thm} There are no two-outcome projective measurements on subsystem $A$ such that the nonlocal predictability is higher for $\mathcal{P}^q_A(\rho_{AB})$, defined in eq. \eqref{tanha}, than the nonlocal predictability for the maximally entangled state $\rho_{AB}$.
+\begin{thm} There are no two-outcome projective measurements on subsystem $A$ such that the remote predictability is higher for $\mathcal{P}^q_A(\rho_{AB})$, defined in eq. \eqref{tanha}, than the remote predictability for the maximally entangled state $\rho_{AB}$. \end{thm}